julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 - Input and output

-It's really complete with detailed (and others summarized) information about the Java programming fundamentals that is familiar in a whole bunch of other languages.
+It's really complete with detailed (and others summarized) information about the Java programming fundamentals that is familiar in a lot of other languages.

 **Required knowledge:**